-• 1 permission was Outside of the Centres to change the use of agriculture buildings to a self-storage facility.
+• 1 permission was Outside of the Centres with no change in floorspace to change the use of an office building to a storage facility.

 Trends in supply of Employment Floorspace

 The supply of employment land and floorspace through the planning system is often irregular, with applications for relatively large floor areas being submitted on an infrequent basis.
 The following table indicates, in broad terms, increases and decreases in floor space for each use class granted planning permission over the quarter in comparison to previous periods: